About

 -

-Associate Professor and Department Chair, Program of Liberal Studies, Concurrent Associate Professor, History, and Faculty Member, Program in History and Philosophy of Science
+Associate Professor Concurrent Associate Professor, Department of History; Faculty member, Program in History & Philosophy of Science

 -